listenzcc/oh-my-image/doc/image.md

 The image folders are named as the image.
 The one of them contains

 ---

 -   Image
     -   [name], the raw image, the extent name is as the same as the image;
     -   raw.jpg, the raw image with jpeg format;
     -   resize.jpg, the well formatted image;
     -   thumb.jpg, the small thumb version of the image.

 ---

-- Label
-    - image-label.jpg, the image with label boxes;
+-   label
-    - label/, the folder of image patches within the label boxes;
+    -   objects.jpg, the boxes of objects;
-    - label/[%1]-[%2].jpg
-        - %1, the label index;
-        - %2, the label string.
+    -   objects.json, the json of objects;
-        - For example, 1-person.jpg

 ---

+-   depth
+    -   depth.jpg, the depth map of the image;

+---

-- Segment
+-   segment
-    - image-segment.jpg, the image segmentation;
+    -   segment.jpg, the image segmentation;
+    -   segment.json, the json of segmentation;
+    -   segment/, the folder of segmentation detail;
-    - mask/, the 255 mask of the segments;
+        -   mask-[%1]-[%2]-[%3].jpg, the 255 mask of the segments;
+            -   %1: the idx of the segment;
+            -   %2: the name of the segment;
+            -   %3: the score of the segment.
+        -   cover-[%1]-[%2]-[%3].png, the png cover of the segment, only the inside segment is displayed, the others are transparent.

+---

-    - mask/[%1].jpg
+-   inpaint
-        - %1, the segment index;
+    -   mask-[%1]-[%2]-[%3].jpg, the inpainted image using the mask in segment folder
-        - For example, 1.jpg